 Family Medicine residents develop broad experiences in a variety of procedures.
 In addition to procedure training on rotations such as Surgery, Gynecology, Labor & Delivery, Dermatology, and Emergency Medicine, we have dedicated procedure training at our primary care clinic.

-Outpatient Procedure Clinic – Half days at Erie clinic with Dr. Mustafa Alavi full of outpatient procedures – everything from biopsies to LARCs to vasectomies!
+Outpatient Procedure Clinic – Half days at the Family Care Center (FCC) Evanston Hospital full of outpatient procedures – everything from biopsies to LARCs to vasectomies!
 Each resident does 3-5 of these over the course of their training.
 Many routine procedures can also be scheduled during our usual clinic time.

-Musculoskeletal Clinic – Half days at Erie clinic with Dr. Priya Nagarajan specific to patients with musculoskeletal concerns – a great way to practice physical exams and joint injections!
+Musculoskeletal Clinic – Half days at Family Care Center (FCC) Evanston Hospital with Dr. Priya Nagarajan specific to patients with musculoskeletal concerns – a great way to practice physical exams and joint injections!
 Each resident does 3-5 of these over the course of their training.

-Additional Training – Residents interested in additional procedure-specific training can select electives or specialty tracks such as Women’s Health and Sports Medicine.
+Additional Training – Residents interested in additional procedure-specific training can select electives or specialty tracks such as Reproductive Health and Sports Medicine.